the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-julia.md

-# From Zero to Binder!
+# From Zero to Binder in Julia!

 Sarah Gibson & Oliver Strickson, _The Alan Turing Institute_